 Do I have to tell the lender?

-One of the best ways to avoid any deceased cosigner issues is to not tell the lender and to hope that the lender doesn’t find out of the passing.
+One of the best ways to avoid any deceased cosigner issues is not to tell the lender and to hope that the lender doesn’t find out of the passing.

 Here again, there is no benefit to the borrower to inform the lender of the death.
 The only reason that a borrower should even consider this disclosure is if it is explicitly required in the loan contract, and the odds of such a clause being included and enforceable are low.